 Givens Highland Farms, Assembly Room

 Come and hear the Instructors and make your choices!

 Pre-registration is highly recommended due to class size limits and popularity of classes.

-All classes will be held in the Brookside Center
+All classes will be held in the Brookside Center, Lower Fountain Room.

 Inclement weather alert: Any McCall class cancellation will be called in to the WLOS-TV station.
 It will be listed as Montreat College Center for Adult Lifelong Learning and can be seen at the bottom of your T.V. screen on the local T.V. channel 13 news.

 Chip Kaufmann is a classical music announcer for Blue Ridge Public Radio (formerly WCQS).
-He has been an instructor for OLLI at UNCA since 2008.
+He has taught over 40 courses at OLLI (College for Seniors) since 2008.
 He contributes articles on film for Rapid River Magazine and has posted over 500 reviews on Amazon.
 He also lectures on composers for the Asheville Symphony during their Symphony Talks.